-- With the windrower engine running, place the GSL in NEUTRAL, and turn the steering wheel until it locks. - b.
+- a.
+With the windrower engine running, place the Ground Speed Lever (GSL) in NEUTRAL, and turn the steering wheel until it locks. - b.
 With everyone clear of the machine, engage HEADER DRIVE switch: - 1.
 After header drives are running, stand up out of the seat.
 In approximately 5 seconds the header should shut off. - 2.
 If not, the Operator Presence System requires adjustment.
 See your Dealer.